What is the Millennial Kingdom, and should it be understood literally?

 Question: "What is the Millennial Kingdom, and should it be understood literally?"

 The millennial kingdom is the title given to the 1000-year reign of Jesus Christ on the earth.
 Some seek to interpret the 1000 years in an allegorical manner.
-They understand the 1000 years as merely a figurative way of saying “a long period of time,” not a literal, physical reign of Jesus Christ on the earth.
+They understand the 1000 years as merely a figurative way of saying ďa long period of time,Ē not a literal, physical reign of Jesus Christ on the earth.
 However, six times in Revelation 20:2-7, the millennial kingdom is specifically said to be 1000 years in length.
-If God wished to communicate “a long period of time,” He could have easily done so without explicitly and repeatedly mentioning an exact time frame.
+If God wished to communicate ďa long period of time,Ē He could have easily done so without explicitly and repeatedly mentioning an exact time frame.

-The Bible tells us that when Christ returns to the earth He will establish Himself as king in Jerusalem, sitting on the throne of David (Luke 1:32-33).
+The Bible tells us that when Christ returns to the earth He will establish Himself as king in Jerusalem, sitting on the throne of David (Luke 1:32–33).
 The unconditional covenants demand a literal, physical return of Christ to establish the kingdom.
-The Abrahamic Covenant promised Israel a land, a posterity and ruler, and a spiritual blessing (Genesis 12:1-3).
-The Palestinian Covenant promised Israel a restoration to the land and occupation of the land (Deuteronomy 30:1-10).
-The Davidic Covenant promised Israel forgiveness—the means whereby the nation could be blessed (2 Samuel 7:10-13).
+The Abrahamic Covenant promised Israel a land, a posterity and ruler, and a spiritual blessing (Genesis 12:1–3).
+The Palestinian Covenant promised Israel a restoration to the land and occupation of the land (Deuteronomy 30:1–10).
+The Davidic Covenant promised Israel a king from Davidís line who would rule forever—giving the nation rest from all their enemies (2 Samuel 7:10–13).